Updated: May 10

 In 1540, close to present-day Tupelo, Mississippi, the Chickasaw tribe. showed explorer Hernando de Soto how to cook a pork feast over hot coals.
 Eventually, the technique made its way to the original colonies, traveling as far north as Virginia.
 In 1755, the word “barbecue” was entered into Samuel Johnson’s The Dictionary of the English Language.

-America's BBQ was created out of necessity but has evolved into a craze all across the country.
-Every time there is favorable weather, a gathering of 6 or more, or a national holiday... the grill is fired up.
+America's BBQ was created out of necessity but has evolved into a craze nationwide.
+Whenever there is favorable weather, a gathering of 6 or more, or a national holiday... the grill is fired up.
 American BBQ is not easily defined and is as ritualistic as a religion.
 The flavors and ritual aspects provide a scene of calm, normalcy, and comfort for many Americans.

 A simple online search instantly shows you the vast range to choose from, and it’s easy to get bogged down with analysis paralysis.